yahoo/invirtualenv/README.rst

 These included scripts can:

-* Create packages that contain a Python application installed inside a Python virtualenv.
+* Create native packages via plugins that contain a Python application installed inside.
+Currently there are plugins to create rpms and docker containers.
 * Create a specified operating system platform using an RPM package list.
 * Create a Python virtualenv, when running as root the virtualenv can be deployed so that it can be manipulated by another user.